AnshAviKhanna/Drowsiness-Detector/README.md

 # Drowsiness-Detector
-Takes real time video input to detect driver’s state and alarm if the driver is drowsy/sleepy.
+Takes real time video input to detect state of driver’s face and alarm if the driver is drowsy/sleepy.

 Uses face recognition and dlib library for mapping eye movement.